kannanvijayan-zz/Thoughts/binjs_part1.md

 The lazification of syntax errors allowed Dart to greatly reduce the cost of load-time parsing.
-Code only needs to be scanned for a handful of tokens such as brackets (for checking for consistent nesting) and strings and comments (because the parser needs to ignore brackets within strings and comments).
+Code only needs to be scanned for a handful of tokens such as brackets (for checking for consistent nesting and finding the boundaries of function bodies) and strings and comments (because the parser needs to ignore brackets within strings and comments).
 These checks are simple enough to be accelerated by SIMD data-parallel instructions.

 Dart's approach was to design their language syntax and semantics to allow the lazy "syntax-error-only" parser to run as fast as possible, and the upshot of this is that per-byte work for loading Dart is much lower than for JS.

-That said, Dart still used only plaintext source format, and was thus subject to the same scanning requirements as all other plaintext formats: every byte of the source must be scanned at load time.
+That said, Dart still used a plaintext source format, and was thus subject to the same scanning requirements as all other plaintext formats: every byte of the source must be scanned at load time.